Ezerwald/VismaShortageManager/README.md

 Utilized to encapsulate actions as objects implementing `IConsoleCommand`.
 This pattern separates requesters from executors, enhancing flexibility.

 - **Repository Pattern**:
-Abstracts data access operations via `IShortageRepository`, isolating business logic from data storage.
-Enhances maintainability and scalability.
+Abstracts data access operations through `IShortageRepository`, separating business logic from data storage processes managed by `JsonFileHandler.cs`.
+Enhances maintainability and scalability by providing a clear abstraction layer for interacting with data storage.

 ## Dependency Injection